The following sections provide an overview of WebLogic Server deployment:

 The deployment files of a shared library resemble either a standard Enterprise Application or J2EE module, as discussed in this section.
 Shared libraries differ from standard EARs and modules only by the contents of their

-MANIFEST.MF files. in Developing Applications with WebLogic Server describes how to assemble and configure J2EE libraries, and how to configure Enterprise Applications that utilize J2EE libraries.
+MANIFEST.MF files.
+"Creating Shared J2EE Libraries and Optional Packages" in Oracle Fusion Middleware Developing Applications for Oracle WebLogic Server describes how to assemble and configure J2EE libraries, and how to configure Enterprise Applications that utilize J2EE libraries.

 Deploying Shared Java EE Libraries and Dependent Applications describes how to deploy J2EE libraries and Enterprise Applications that reference J2EE libraries.

 Optional packages provide similar functionality to J2EE libraries, allowing you to easily share a single JAR file among multiple applications.
 However, optional packages function as individual J2EE modules (stand-alone or within an Enterprise Application), rather than as an Enterprise Application.
 For example, third-party Web Application Framework classes needed by multiple Web applications can be packaged and deployed in a single JAR file, and referenced by multiple Web application modules in the domain.